Quinapoxet River

 The Quinapoxet River is part of the Nashua River watershed in northern Massachusetts in the United States.
 It is part of the Massachusetts Water Resources Authority water system supplying drinking water to the greater Boston area.

 The river's name derives from the Nipmuc language, meaning "at the place of the little long pond" or "the long swamp."

 The uppermost tributaries of the Quinapoxet River rise in the town of Princeton, Massachusetts, the watershed generally known as the Upper Worcester Plateau, or the Monadnock Upland.
 This watershed tops at Wachusett Mountain, the highest feature in the area.
 Water flowing east from this high ground feeds the Nashua River watershed, and water flowing west feeds the Ware River or the Millers River watersheds, heading to the Connecticut River.

 The Quinapoxet Dam in Holden impounds 1,100.0 million US gallons in the Quinapoxet Reservoir, a Worcester drinking water supply.
 Below the dam, the Quinapoxet River flows 7.9 mi east to the Wachusett Reservoir, joining the Stillwater River (to become the south branch of the Nashua River) in the Oakdale section of West Boylston.
 The city of Worcester can divert up to 36% of the Quinapoxet River water.
-The Quinapoxet Dam is an earthen dam with a concrete spillway.
 The outflow is not adjustable, so the reservoir only supplies excess water to the Quinapoxet River.

-The MWRA is planning to remove the Quinapoxet Dam.
+Near the Eastern end of the Quinapoxet River in West Boylston, another dam also referred to as the Quinapoxet Dam was completed circa 1905 as part of the construction of the Wachusett Reservoir.
+The Quinapoxet Dam was an earthen dam with a concrete spillway whose purpose was to help settle silt and sediment flowing downstream before it could enter the reservoir.
+In 2022, the MWRA announced plans to remove the deteriorating dam and restore the river to free-flowing status as far back as the Quinapoxet Reservoir dam in Holden.
+Preparations for the dam removal included the relocation of over 1,600 freshwater mussels from the immediate area around the dam to locations upstream.
+Removal of the dam was begun in November 2024 and completed in 2025, with a ribbon-cutting ceremony celebrating its completion in September 2025.